 The Virginia pine is a classic, evergreen conifer.
 Most specimens reach between 15 and 40 feet (5-12 m.) in height with low branches and a pyramid shape when young.
 At maturity, trees develop disproportionately long limbs and a scraggly silhouette.
 Cones come in groups of two or four, are 1 to 3 inches (2.5-8 cm.) long and have a sharp prickle at the tip of the scale.
 The needles identify the plant as a pine.
 These are arranged in bundles of two and grow up to 3 inches (8 cm.) long.
 Their color is yellow-green to dark green.

 Virginia Pine Tree Information

-United States Department of Agriculture zones 4 to 8 are appropriate for growing Virginia pine trees.
+USDA zones 4 to 8 are appropriate for growing Virginia pine trees.
 Although growing Virginia pine trees in the landscape isn’t common, it is a useful tree when vacant acreage is present.
 Many animals and birds use the trees as a home and eat the seeds.

-For the first few years, it is a good idea to stake the tree, train the limbs and provide average water.
+For the first few years, it is a good idea to stake the tree, train the limbs, and provide average water.
 Once established, Virginia pine tree care is negligible.
 The plant is susceptible to breakage, as the wood is weak.
 It may also be plagued by pine wood nematode and Diplodia tip blight.